Sebastian Ridley-Thomas: California State Assembly

 During his tenure in the Assembly, Ridley-Thomas chaired the Elections & Redistricting and Revenue & Taxation committees, as well as the Select Committee on Mental Health.
 He was also a member of the Assembly Appropriations, Rules, Joint Rules, Health, Water, Public Safety, Local Government, Public Safety, Public Employment & Retirement, and Labor & Employment committees.

 Sexual harassment allegations and resignation

 On December 27, 2017, Ridley-Thomas announced that he would resign from the State Assembly on December 31.
 He cited unspecified health problems in his statement and said he would need "an extended period of time to recuperate.

-In August 2018, the Los Angeles Times reported that Ridley-Thomas was "the subject of two sexual harassment complaints at the time he stepped down from the Legislature last year."
+In August 2018, the Los Angeles Times reported that Ridley-Thomas was "the subject of two sexual harassment complaints at the time he stepped down from the Legislature."
 An Assembly investigation released on January 16, 2019 concluded that Ridley-Thomas likely made an unwanted sexual advance toward a female Capitol staffer two years prior.

-According to the LA Times reporting:Ridley-Thomas was already raising money for reelection to a third full term.
-Late in November 2017, the Assembly Rules Committee informed him that an investigation into a complaint was underway, according to correspondence reviewed by The Times.
-Two sources familiar with the investigation said the complaint was about alleged unwanted physical contact of a sexual nature but did not disclose details of the allegation.
-A second sexual harassment complaint, by a different person, was filed around the same time ...

-Ridley-Thomas resumed some political work just weeks after resigning.
-In February, he registered a new consulting business, Millennial Advisors.
-The firm has collected more than $80,000 from the African American Voter Registration, Education and Participation Project, a political action committee founded by his father.
-The fees cover consulting, office expenses and advertising.
-A related AAVREP committee specially formed to support Gavin Newsom's bid for governor —mostly backed by donations from labor unions — listed Sebastian Ridley-Thomas as treasurer and paid his Millennial Advisors firm more than $27,000.